allianceauth/allianceauth/docs/installation/auth/allianceauth.md

 ### Alliance Auth Project

-Now you can install the library using `pip install allianceauth`.
+You can install the library using `pip install allianceauth`.
 This will install Alliance Auth and all its python dependencies.

 Now you need to create the application that will run the Alliance Auth install.
 Ensure you are in the allianceserver home directory by issuing `cd /home/allianceserver`.

-Issue `allianceauth start myauth` to bootstrap the Django application that will run Alliance Auth.
+The `allianceauth start myauth` command will bootstrap a Django project which will run Alliance Auth.
 You can rename it from `myauth` to anything you'd like: this name is shown by default as the site name but that can be changed later.

 The settings file needs configuring.
 Edit the template at `myauth/myauth/settings/local.py`.
 Be sure to configure the EVE SSO and Email settings.